basanthkumarbm/aws-cloud-projects/README.md

 2. Secure Content Delivery using Amazon CloudFront (HTTPS)
 3. Serverless Contact Form using AWS Lambda and API Gateway
 4. Monitoring and Alerting using Amazon CloudWatch
+5. Highly Available Web Application using EC2, ALB, and Auto Scaling

 ## AWS Services Used
 - Amazon S3